- Chart

 Volatility

-VGSH exhibits very low historical volatility, consistent with its investment in short-duration U.S. government debt.
-Its price fluctuations are minimal compared to equities or longer-term bonds.
+VGSH exhibits very low historical volatility, consistent with its investment in short-term government debt.
+Its price is sensitive to changes in short-term interest rates but generally less so than longer-duration bonds.

 Market Risk